Manders-Ma/Automatic-detection-of-bottle-caps/README.md

 step6 - bad status condition -> 80<=theta | theta<=-80  ,   good status condition -> 87<=theta | theta<=-87.

-step7 - If there is a bad straight line, we sat this bottle is bad status.
+step7 - If there is a bad straight line, we sa this bottle is bad status.

 ## Example :